We’re at the close of a big ass year, and we wanna share it.

 97 | 45 | 2 | 6 | 7 |

-When crit season ended we walked around lost and confused for a week or two, but cross saved us soon enough.
-We showed up to that with about the same kind of metamucil-esque regularity we brought to the road season.
+When crit season ended we walked around lost and confused for a week or two, but cross came and we showed up to that with the same kind of metamucil-esque regularity we brought to the road season.

 Total CX Races | Top 10s | |||